๐ŸฆBiological Anthropology

 Large Brain Size Relative to Body Size

-• Encephalization quotient (EQ) measures brain size relative to expected size for body mass—primates consistently rank high among mammals
+• Encephalization quotient (EQ) measures brain size relative to the expected size for an animal of that body mass.
+Primates consistently rank high among mammals, and humans have the highest EQ of any primate.

-• Neocortex expansion particularly in areas for vision, motor control, and social cognition supports complex behavior
+• Neocortex expansion, particularly in areas for vision, motor control, and social cognition, supports complex behavior.
+The ratio of neocortex to total brain volume tends to increase with social group size across primate species.

 Social Learning and Complex Social Structures

-• Cultural transmission of behaviors like tool use, foraging techniques, and social norms occurs through observation and imitation
+• Cultural transmission of behaviors (tool use, foraging techniques, social conventions) occurs through observation and imitation, not just genetic inheritance

-• Machiavellian intelligence hypothesis—large brains may have evolved partly to navigate complex social alliances and deception
+• Social brain hypothesis (sometimes called the Machiavellian intelligence hypothesis): Large brains may have evolved partly to navigate complex social alliances, track relationships, detect deception, and cooperate strategically

-• Group living provides predator protection and resource defense but requires sophisticated social cognition to manage relationships
+• Group living provides predator protection and resource defense but requires sophisticated social cognition to manage dominance hierarchies, coalitions, and reciprocal relationships

-Compare: Large brain size vs. social learning—these adaptations are interconnected.
-Big brains enable social learning, and the demands of social learning may have driven brain expansion.
-This feedback loop is central to the social brain hypothesis, a frequent exam topic.
+Compare: Large brain size and social learning are interconnected.
+Big brains enable social learning, and the demands of social learning may have driven further brain expansion.
+This positive feedback loop is central to the social brain hypothesis and comes up frequently on exams.
+Be ready to explain both directions of this relationship.

 Life History Adaptations